Nimo

 Evaporate only to the point of crystallisation, not to dryness.

-Wash crystals with small amounts of cold solvent to remove impurities.
+Wash crystals with cold solvent to remove impurities.

-Dry crystals at low temperature to avoid decomposition or loss of water of crystallisation.
+Dry crystals at low temperature to avoid decomposition.

 Gas evolution can reduce measured ΔT by carrying away heat.

-Account for the calorimeter’s heat capacity or minimise its effect.
+Account for the calorimeter’s heat capacity or minimize its effect.

 Built with v0